Jaylin Davis: Boston Red Sox

 On April 28, 2022, Davis was claimed off waivers by the Boston Red Sox and assigned to the Triple-A Worcester Red Sox.
 He was added to Boston's active roster on April 29, and made his Red Sox debut on May 1.
 He split time between Worcester and Boston during the season, batting .203 in 88 minor-league games with Worcester, and .333 in 12 major-league games with Boston.
 On May 14, Davis was designated for assignment when Rich Hill was activated off of the COVID-19 injured list.
 On May 19, he cleared waivers and was sent outright to Triple-A Worcester.

+Davis was selected back to the active roster on July 23 after Rafael Devers was placed on the injured list.
 On September 12, the Red Sox designated Davis for assignment to clear roster space for infielder Yu Chang.
-Davis was subsequently sent outright to Worcester, and elected free agency on October 6.
+Davis was subsequently sent outright to Worcester on September 14, and elected free agency on October 6.

 New York Mets

 On February 24, 2023, Davis signed a minor league contract with the New York Mets organization.
+He played in 76 games split between the Single–A St. Lucie Mets and Triple–A Syracuse Mets, accumulating a .216/.333/.437 batting line with 14 home runs and 48 RBI.
+He was released by the Mets on July 16.

+Milwaukee Milkmen

+On May 1, 2024, Davis signed with the Milwaukee Milkmen of the American Association of Professional Baseball.
+In 77 games for Milwaukee, he batted .240/.383/.445 with 13 home runs, 48 RBI, and three stolen bases.

+Davis made 21 appearances for Milwaukee in 2025, batting .167/.253/.205 with six RBI and two stolen bases.

+York Revolution

+On June 3, 2025, Davis was traded to the York Revolution of the Atlantic League of Professional Baseball in exchange for Matt Walker.
+In 67 appearances for the Revolution, he batted .238/.374/.514 with 17 home runs, 48 RBI, and 11 stolen bases.
+With York, Davis won the Atlantic League championship.